fastapi/fastapi/docs/en/docs/async.md

     return burgers
 ```

+!!!
+Caveat
+    One caveat with using functions with `async def` is that it can only be called inside of functions also defined with `async def`.
+It's like the chicken and the egg: How do you call the first `async` function?
+With FastAPI, it will know how to do the right thing.

-With `async def`, Python knows that, inside that function, it has to be aware of `await` expressions, and that it can "pause" ⏸ the execution of that function and go do something else 🔀 before coming back.
+With `async def`, Python knows that inside that function it has to be aware of `await` expressions, and that it can "pause" the execution of that function and go do something else before coming back.

-When you want to call an `async def` function, you have to "await" it.
+When calling an `async def` function, you have to "await" it.
 So, this won't work:

 ```Python
 # This won't work, because get_burgers was defined with: async def
 burgers = get_burgers(2)
 ```

----

-So, if you are using a library that tells you that you can call it with `await`, you need to create the *path operation functions* that uses it with `async def`, like in:
+If you're using a library that tells you that you can call it with `await`, you need to create the *path operation functions* that uses it with `async def`:

 ```Python hl_lines="2-3"
 @app.get('/burgers')